OtterBrowser/otter-browser/README.md

 Windows users can download the weekly releases on [SourceForge](https://sourceforge.net/projects/otter-browser/files/).

 Unfortunatelly, we are unable to provide pre-compiled binaries for macOS at the moment.
-If you are willing to help us to do so, read on.
+If you are willing to help us do so, read on.

-### How to contribute
+## How to contribute

 Otter Browser is *your* browser.
 Because it is free software (GPL v3), you can contribute to make it better.
 New contributors are always welcome, whether you write code, make resources, report bugs, or suggest features.